 What types of payment does The Career Center accept?

-All requests received by The Career Center’s Reference Letter Service (RLS) are processed with the letters in your file at the time the request is submitted.
+All requests received by the University Career Center’s Reference Letter Service (RLS) are processed with the letters in your file at the time the request is submitted.
 You are encouraged to verify and check the contents of your file prior to making your request.

 Why, when requesting to send letters online, am I unable to cut and paste addresses in the appropriate fields?